 The global production of food produces more than 30% of global greenhouse gas emissions (UNEP).
 Growing, producing and importing food contributes substantially to climate change.
 Climate change and the environmental impact caused by business activities and operations are a global concern.
 It is in the interest of businesses to act in such a way that the availability of critical natural resources and energy can be secured in the future.

 The greatest climate impact of Fazer's production facilities is caused by the use of energy, organic waste and deliveries.
-The most important objectives of the bakeries and confectionery businesses are improving the energy efficiency of production, decreasing the amount of production waste and optimising the use of materials and water.
+The most important objectives of the bakeries, confectionery and Lifestyle Foods businesses are improving the energy efficiency of production, decreasing the amount of production waste and optimising the use of materials and water.

 Fazer’s energy strategy is based on environmentally sustainable decisions, measurable goals and continuous improvement.